 If we, as parents, fall into the victim trap, we teach our children learned helplessness, conditioning them to believe that every situation is unchangeable or inescapable.
 It teaches them that they have no control over their own emotional responses, trains them to assume the worst is yet to come.

 This isn’t the only way.
-We can choose to teach them learned hopefulness, empowering them by helping them build resilience, helping them become people who bounce back from adversity more quickly.
+We can choose instead to model learned hopefulness, empowering them by helping them build resilience and become people who bounce back from adversity more quickly.
 Learned hopefulness reminds us that, while we cannot always control our circumstances, we can always control how we respond to those circumstances.

 Within a Judeo-Christian framework, hope is seen in terms of salvation, in trusting that there is something larger than us guiding our lives and rewarding us after death.
 In psychology, hope refers to the ability to create and adjust goals as needed.